How much do you need for a student food budget? We take a look at just how much is enough!

 When that student loan payment hits your bank account for a brief few minutes it feels like you’re the richest person around.

-But quickly comes the rent, bills and before you know it you’re dangerously close to going into the red.
+But quickly comes the rent, bills, perhaps paying off payday online lender loan and before you know it you’re dangerously close to going into the red.

 When it comes to budgeting at University, how much can you live on?